difiliet/difiliet/README.md

 I am a University of Cincinnati student studying computer science.
 One of the classes that I am currently taking is Software Engineering.
+I have an immense interest in the development of Artificial intelligence and Database design.